About the work

-Ever Grainger is an artist who blends a sculpture practice with an interest in cultural and social heritage.
-Underpinning this is an ongoing studio practice exploring the formal, material and sensory properties of sculpture and a study of the engagement and exchanges at play between the art object and viewer.
+In my work I blend a playful, explorative sculpture practice, with an interest in place and experience: from responses to natural and human-made landscapes, to built and social heritage.
+Underpinning this is an ongoing studio practice exploring the formal, material and sensory properties of sculpture.

 I try to balance working with a intentional or conceptual process, with one that is more formative and instinct-led.
 I also like to make work that once complete, responds to touch: work that incorporates play, the haptic and phenomenal as an antidote to our screen based lives; needed now more than ever.